Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Environment

 \subsection{Groups within filaments}

 We further characterize the environmental properties of our sample of filament galaxies using the group catalog of \citet{Kourkchi_Tully2017}.
-This catalog has a recession velocity cut at 3,500~km~s$^{-1}$, safely higher than that used for our sample.
-We found indeed all sources in our sample, except two (i.e., UGC~6455, KUG~1128+358).
-The vast majority of our sources, $\sim72\%$ (77/245), is distributed in 81 groups, that have at least two members.
-We report the group mass vs. richness scatter plot for these groups in Fig.~\ref{fig:scatter_plot_ML_vs_richness}.
-The two quantities are nicely correlated.
+This catalog has a recession velocity cut at 3 500~km~s$^{-1}$, safely higher than that used for our sample.
+We indeed found all sources in our sample, except two (i.e., UGC~6455, KUG~1128+358).
+The vast majority of our sources, namely $\sim72\%$ (177/245), are distributed in 81 groups, each having at least two members.
+We report the group mass versus richness scatter plot for these groups in Fig.~\ref{fig:scatter_plot_ML_vs_richness}.
+The two quantities are nicely correlated.{ Here the richness refers to the number of galaxies potentially associated with a given group, as provided by \citet{Kourkchi_Tully2017}.}

-About $\sim12\%$ (30/245) of our sources belong to two rich groups, which encompass more than 40 members with masses $\gtrsim10^{13}~M_\odot$.
+Figure~\ref{fig:scatter_plot_ML_vs_richness} { (see color bar)} also indicates that the number of sources in our CO sample increases as a function of group richness. { The} Spearman's test gives a probability of the null-hypothesis (no correlation), namely $p$-value~$=1.87\times10^{-11}$ (i.e., 6.7-$\sigma$).
+Furthermore, about $12\%$ (30/245) of our sources belong { to two rich groups with masses} $\gtrsim10^{13}~M_\odot$.
 In practice, a total of 12 and 18 of our filament galaxies belong to the well-known NGC~5846 and NGC~5353/4 groups, with a total of 84 and 61 members, respectively.
-They are the end points (i.e., knots) of the rich VirgoIII and NGC~5353/4 filaments.

-Fig.~\ref{fig:scatter_plot_ML_vs_richness} also indicates that the number of sources in our CO sample increases as a function of group richness.
-The correlation is robust as quantified by the low p-value~$=1.87\times10^{-11}$ of the Spearman test.
-Therefore our galaxies sample in a fairly unbiased way the group galaxy populations.

-We are thus homogeneously characterizing the filamentary structures around Virgo, from the poorest to the richest groups, We refer to Table~\ref{tab:environmental_prop}, where group properties for our sample, taken by \citet{Kourkchi_Tully2017} are reported.
+These are the end points (i.e., knots) of the rich VirgoIII and NGC~5353/4 filaments. { We are thus sampling a wide range of galaxy environments in the filamentary structures around Virgo,} from the poorest to the richest groups.
+We refer to Table~\ref{tab:environmental_prop}, where group properties for our sample, taken by \citet{Kourkchi_Tully2017} are reported.